 Step 1: Identify a performance problem

-Also, don’t forget to check if they received any guidance or were instructed to correct their mistakes in the past.
-If not, it might be appropriate to try to fix the problem by simply engaging your employee in discussion first, without referring to a performance improvement plan.
+Also check whether they received any guidance or were asked to correct these issues previously.
+If not, it may be appropriate to address the problem through a direct conversation first, before moving to a formal performance improvement plan.

 Step 2: Design a performance improvement plan